keywordsalad/thisfieldwas.green/site/_posts/2021-12-05-redoing-my-website.md

 Naturally the primary value proposition of `hakyll` for me is the opportunity to use Haskell for a project that isn't entirely trivial.
 An _enjoyable_ and _good_ yak shave, if you will!

+### Shaving a yak for `hakyll`

+If I want a sweater that's made using a nice wool, specific stitch, and particular fit, then I'm probably going to knit the sweater myself.
+The sweater may require that I learn about or perform any number of new things.
+Like how to shave a yak for wool so that I can spin the nice yarn I need to knit the sweater how I would like.

+Obviously I could purchase wool yarn, but I would deprive myself of shaving the yak.

+I would like to call attention to a related and well-known cognitive bias known as the [IKEA Effect](https://en.wikipedia.org/wiki/IKEA_effect).
+Per its name, this bias manifests in consumers of flat pack furniture: when an item of furniture has been _successfully_ assembled, a consumer will value it artificially higher than a piece of furniture of similar quality that could have been purchased already assembled.

+The _yak shave_ is related to the IKEA Effect in that the work required to create the outputs is itself an output: learning being the largest work item.
+I have shaved many yaks, as, unlike assembling IKEA furniture, I enjoy shaving yaks.
+I cherish my yaks, especially the hairier ones, and I pain to part with them.

+> While my use of _yak shave_ above may imply that I greatly enjoy over-engineering solutions, this is not the case.
+I also apply the phrase _this is turning into a yak shave_ when I have found myself shaving a yak when I would have much rather bought a sweater.
+This phrase gets some use around the office particularly, and, as yaks are reputed to be high maintenance beasts, sweaters are promptly substituted when they are found.
+>
+> Never shave a yak when the sweater is flatly the better option.

+A good yak shave gives me something abstract and something concrete.
+I love to learn a new skill or technology and have a usable artifact to show for it, especially when the ongoing shave to maintain it isn't too much overhead.
+I hope with `hakyll` that having to apply Haskell will force me to learn some new programming tricks and techniques, and I really don't know what to expect in terms of modern frontend tech.
+I don't know how much yak I will need to shave for my website, but not knowing is half the fun!

 ## How `hakyll` accomplishes what I need

 ### Inputs and outputs